Minchiate: Game

 All versicole have to be declared at the beginning of the game.
 At the end of the round, each team will assemble versicole from their captured tricks.
-Trumps 1, 3, 13, 20, 28, 30-33, and 38 are considered valuable cards because they are required to form some versicole or to deny the opposition the same.
+Trumps 1, 3, 13, 20, 28, and 30-38 are considered valuable cards to capture or protect because they are required to form some versicole or to deny the opposition the same.
 The Fool can be added to every versicola.

 The minchiate deck was also used to play two games that don't use normal tarot rules, Al Palio and A sei tocchi.

 2-player rules

 This is the simplest version of the game; it was not considered serious but only as an introduction to the more complex four player versions.
 Jetons are used to keep track of scoring.
 The dealer gives 25 cards to his opponent and himself.
 His opponent leads the first trick but instead of letting the dealer play, she declares any meld she has and scores.
 The dealer then declares his melds and scores.
 Each takes back their own cards and the dealer finishes the first trick.
 Players must follow suit.
 If they are unable to do so, they must play a trump.
 If unable to play a trump, then any card can be discarded.
 The winner of each trick immediately scores from the captured cards and leads to the next trick.

 The Fool excuses the player from following suit, it can neither capture nor be captured.
 The player gives a worthless card from his trick pile in exchange to his opponent.

 At the end of the round, each player adds to their running total the captured cards, melds from the captured cards, and the last trick bonus.
 The player who has captured more than 25 cards gets a bonus point for each extra card.
 The two players then compare their sums with the loser having to pay the winner the difference.